YottaLee/BlockChainForMedicine/README.md

 # Block chain for medicine

-implement of drug traceability, drug supervision.
+implement of drug traceability and drug supervision, using Hyperledger Fabric